johatfie/resume/README.md

 I wanted a better way to handle my resume and more control over the formatting.
 I also wanted to use the tools from software development, i.e. version control including diffs, branching, merging, etc. on my resume.
 I wanted it written in plaintext with the formatting specified as code.
 HTML was an option, but I don't really like HTML or CSS given my experience with them in school.

 The other option I thought of was Latex.
-Latex is something I experimented with in school and it creates beautiful documents.
+Latex is something I had a bit of experience with in school and it creates beautiful documents.
 So, I decided to go with Latex.

 I also wanted it to be extremely easy to make changes and produce a new version of the documents, preferably from the command line.
 So, I decided to use a `Makefile` to do everything at once.